THIS DATE IN HISTORY: Dec. 11

 Video: Memories: Tom Bladon tallies 8 points for the Flyers

 1988: Brent Ashton of the Winnipeg Jets scores on a penalty shot for his 200th NHL goal in an 8-6 loss to the Vancouver Canucks at Pacific Coliseum.
-It's the first penalty-shot goal for the Jets since the franchise enters the NHL from the World Hockey Association in 1979.
+It's the first penalty-shot goal for the Jets since they enter the NHL from the World Hockey Association in 1979.

 1992: The NHL names Gary Bettman as its first commissioner, effective Feb.
 1, 1993.